otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/06-interfaces-and-enumerations.md

 What is the `out` keyword?
 The `out` keyword is used to pass a parameter by reference.
 It is similar to the `ref` keyword, except that the parameter does not have to be initialised before it is passed to the method.
 The method is responsible for initialising the parameter before it returns.

-# Formative Assessment
+# Exercises

-Before you start, create a new **Windows Forms Application** called **06-formative-assessment**.
+Before you start, create a new **C# Windows Form Application** application with a descriptive name.

+**Important Note About AI Tools:**

-Learning to use AI tools is an important skill.
-While AI tools are powerful, you **must** be aware of the following:
+Learning to use AI tools is valuable, but you **must** be aware of the following:

-- If you provide an AI tool with a prompt that is not refined enough, it may generate a not-so-useful response
-- Do not trust the AI tool's responses blindly.
-You **must** still use your judgement and may need to do additional research to determine if the response is correct
+- Refine your prompts to get useful responses
+- Don't trust AI responses blindly - verify and test the code
-- Acknowledge what AI tool you have used.
-In the assessment's repository **README.md** file, please include what prompt(s) you provided to the AI tool and how you used the response(s) to help you with your work
+- Acknowledge AI tool usage in your assessment's repository **README.md** file, including what prompts you used and how you applied the responses

 ## Task 1: